VICO-UoE/URL/README.md

 One may want to train the model from scratch from the Meta-training step.
 For single-domain learning network, see [here](#train-single-domain-learning-networks) to learn a single network from ImageNet with ResNet-18.
 For multi-domain learning setting, one can learn a URL model (see [here](#train-the-universal-representation-learning-network)) or learn a vanilla MDL model (see [here](#train-a-vanilla-multi-domain-learning-network)).
 Note that, one may need to amend the input of `--model.name` and `--model.dir` in `./scripts/test_resnet18_tsa.sh` to the model learned from meta-training and amend `--test.mode` to `sdl` if the backbone is learned from ImageNet only in meta-training and then run the TSA.

+We also provide implementation of different options for task-specific adapters, including connection topology (serial or residual), parameterizations (matrix or channel-wise), weight initializations (identity or random).
+See `./scripts/test_resnet18_tsa.sh` for more details.
+Note that, one can set `shuffle_buffer_size` to 0 in `./data/meta_dataset_reader.py` to obtain the same results as in Table 1 in our TSA paper, but I strongly suggest that one should re-run the experiments using our up-to-date code (the results with `shuffle_buffer_size=1000` would be slightly different from the ones with `shuffle_buffer_size=0` and the rankings will be the same).

 ## Expected Results
 Below are the results extracted from our papers.
 The results will vary from run to run by a percent or two up or down due to the fact that the Meta-Dataset reader generates different tasks each run, randomnes in training the networks and in TSA and PA optimization.
 Note, the results are updated with the up-to-date evaluation from Meta-Dataset.
 Make sure that you use the up-to-date code from the Meta-Dataset repository to convert the dataset and set ```shuffle_buffer_size=1000``` as mentioned in https://github.com/google-research/meta-dataset/issues/54.